trustyai-explainability/vllm_judge/docs/getting-started/quickstart.md

 # Use same interface as local Judge
 result = await client.evaluate(
-    response="This is a test response.",
+    content="This is a test response.",
     criteria="clarity and coherence"
 )
 ```